 About 1 in 7 people with a massive PE will die as a result.

 The diagnosis is often suspected on the basis of symptoms and your medical history.
 For example, someone who has had major surgery, been immobile in hospital and then gets sudden breathlessness, is likely to have a PE.

+If your score is high enough, you will need to go to hospital.
 Various tests may be used to help confirm the diagnosis.
 These may include one or more of the following: